ironclock/Developing-and-Designing-Interactive-Devices/FinalProject.md

 5. **API Interaction:** Upon scanning the QR code, the iOS app makes a GET request to the URL encoded in the QR code.
 This URL points to an API hosted on Heroku, a cloud platform service that enables deployment and running of applications.
 The Heroku-based API, upon receiving this request, then makes another GET request to the Ngrok-exposed server running on our Raspberry Pi which authenticates the user's code and unlocks the lock.

 6. **Unlocking with the Numpad:** We wanted to ensure that users without camera access would still be able to enter our restrooms and therefore have included number pad functionality to our unlocking mechanism as well.
 The app displays a 4 digit pin (that's recevied from the app backend) which the user can input into the numpad and see their input on the QR code display.
 This input field has error handling as well, in case a user only enters 3 digits etc.

+##### Physical Pieces of the Puzzle

+1. **Restroom structure:** We had origianlly thought to 3D print the entire restroom and leave a wooden door but that turned out to be hard than anticipated.
+Instead we bought wood for all the walls and door.
+After assembling this structure, we decided acryllic walls would make for a more aethstetic appearance.

+2. **Storing the Pi:** We created a 'drop floor' to hide the pi in the restroom structure while ensuring the lock relay and battery pack remained connected.

+3.

 #### Running/Testing the App + QR code